pnsaeta/p064/docs/FO-Numerical-FFT.md

 \begin{equation}\label{eq:Nyquist}
   \nu_{\rm Nyquist} = \frac{1}{2 \, \tau}
 \end{equation}
 where $$\tau$$ is the sampling period.
-Signals at frequencies greater than the Nyquist frequency are **aliased** to frequencies at the Nyquist frequency of lower.
+Signals at frequencies greater than the Nyquist frequency are **aliased** to frequencies at the Nyquist frequency or lower.
 Aliasing can cause major headaches when your signal has high-frequency components that exceed the Nyquist frequency.

 <p class="center" markdown="0">
   <img src="figs/FT-alias.webp" style="width: 500px;">